A Garden Design Masterclass at Abbey House

 The gardens cover 5 acres adjacent to the historic abbey close to the town centre, and spill over a steep slope, from immaculate formal gardens above, down to a sheltered woodland alongside a river in the valley below.

-Owners Barbara and Ian Pollard have been influenced by the history of the site, and used the range of microclimates there to create a wonderful year round display of a huge variety of plants.
+The gardens are influenced by the history of the site, and use the range of microclimates there to create a wonderful year round display of a huge variety of plants.
 There is topiary and sculpture.
 There are roses and herbaceous borders, lawns and fruit trees, acers and rhododendrons, a rock garden, a fernery, and a stunning laburnum tunnel.

 All are sited perfectly, and juxtaposed cleverly, so that you move easily from one area to the next in smooth transitions that draw you onwards to explore further as well as offering numerous opportunities to sit down and take it all in a piece at a time.